pachterlab/gget/README.md

 - [**gget search**](#gget-search)
 Query [Ensembl](https://www.ensembl.org/) for genes from a defined species using free form search words.
 - [**gget spy**](#gget-spy)
-Look up gene or transcript Ensembl IDs for their common name, description, sequence, homologs, synonyms, corresponding transcript/gene and more.
+"Spy" on gene or transcript Ensembl IDs for their common name, description, sequence, homologs, synonyms, corresponding transcript/gene and more.

 ## Installation
 ```